Text size:

 Geography

-São Miguel, the largest island of the archipelago, is located in the eastern group pairing with the island of Santa Maria, being separated from this one by a distance of 80.6 kilometres (about 43.52 nautical miles).
+São Miguel, the largest island of the Archipelago, is located in the Eastern Group paired with the island of Santa Maria, being separated from this one by a distance of 80.6 kilometres (about 43.52 nautical miles).

 With a total land area of 745.8 square kilometres, it reaches its highest point at 1105 metres in Pico da Vara.

-With a total of 64 parishes, the island divides into six counties: Lagoa, Nordeste, Ponta Delgada, Povoação, Ribeira Grande and Vila Franca do Campo.
-It is the most populous island in the archipelago with about 138 thousand inhabitants.
+With 64 parishes, the island divides into six counties: Lagoa, Nordeste, Ponta Delgada, Povoação, Ribeira Grande, and Vila Franca do Campo.
+It is the most populous island in the Archipelago, with about 138 thousand inhabitants.